Housing Law - Landlord-Tenant

 How can a tenant get the security deposit back?

-When a tenant moves out, the landlord must return the deposit or send a written statement, the tenant, showing specific reason(s) for not returning the deposit.
+When a tenant moves out, the landlord must return the deposit or send a written statement to the tennant showing specific reason(s) for not returning the deposit.
 The refund or statement must be sent within two (2) weeks after the tenant has moved out and the landlord has received the tenant’s mailing address or delivery instructions.
 The landlord may keep from the deposit only such money as is necessary to either cover unpaid rent or to return the rental unit to the way it was at the start of the tenant’s leasing of the rental unit.
 Costs to repair “ordinary wear and tear” cannot be included in the money the landlord may keep.
 The tenant may also demand a listing of how the deposit money was spent by the landlord.
 This must be given to the tenant within forty-five (45) days after the tenant moves out.
 Every time a tenant moves, he/she should write a letter and send a copy Certified Return Receipt to the landlord notifying the landlord of the tenant’s new address and demanding the return of the deposit.
 The letter should also ask for a listing of how any of the deposit money kept by landlord was used.

 If the landlord keeps all or part of the deposit without good reason or fails to send the tenant the proper notices, the landlord can be sued in Small Claims Court for the deposit return.
 Up to $200 can also be awarded to the tenant for punitive (punishment) damages if, the landlord, in “bad faith” (knowing law and not following), fails to refund all or part of the deposit or, the landlord does not provide the tenant with the 2-week statement or 45-day itemized listing, as required by law.